 The bells of the cathedral ring every day at 11 AM instead of midday.
 There is an interesting legend explaining it: Swedes surrounded the city during the Thirty Years’ War and promised to leave it if they failed to take it till midday.
 So they in Brno rang the bells one hour earlier.

 Yes, I have a really nice restaurant to recommend here!
 It is a brewery U Třech Čertů (translated something like ‘At three devils’).
 Well, I do not drink beer, so I can only assume that theirs is good 😊

 What I liked there is the food: it is de-li-cious!
 And it is my understanding that it is mostly locals who go there as no one spoke English.
 They have an English menu, but I could clearly see how uncomfortable they were trying to talk to me.
 Nevertheless, this did not discourage me 😊 and they did not refuse to serve me.
 I ordered a vegetable salad and luciferovy vidle (which can be translated as Lucifer’s pitchfork) and just look what I got! 😊

 To say that I was surprised is an understatement 😊 The portion is huge and I could not eat everything 😊

 Other things to do in Brno

 As I basically had one day to explore Brno, there are some attractions that I missed.
+So, frankly, one day in Brno is not enough.
 Below are some places that can be of interest for tourists.